webqit/webflo/README.md

 ## The Catch...

-The overall motivation for Webflo is to facilitate *web-native* development - to be the cool framework that draws on native web platform features, including new fascinating features we're proposing as standards!
-(But that's where it gets a little bit "futuristic"!)
-So, you have to be excited about taking a plunge to happily meet Webflo!
+The overall motivation for Webflo is to facilitate *web-native* development; to be the cool framework that draws on native web platform features - including new fascinating features we're proposing as standards!
+So, it gets a little bit "futuristic"!
+You thus have to be excited about taking a plunge to happily meet Webflo!

 ## The Wins...